CLO Internship Program

 GRAPHIC/WEB DESIGN: Assists the Graphic/Web Designer with e-blasts, signage, program layouts, advertisements, t-shirt designs and other promotional materials.
 Applies daily updates to the Pittsburgh CLO website including cast information, production photos, video clips and more.
 Proficiency in Adobe InDesign, Photoshop and Illustrator is required.
 Must submit a link to an online portfolio, or upload 3 samples at the time of application.

-PUBLIC RELATIONS/SPECIAL EVENTS: Writes press releases and show-specific stories.
+PUBLIC RELATIONS/SPECIAL EVENTS: Develop web/eblast content and writes show-specific stories.
 Assists with a variety of PR and Marketing activities including interviews, promotional events, displays, decorations for cast parties, opening night gifts, welcome baskets and a variety of administrative tasks including social media and website management.
 Some nights and weekends required.
 Must have a valid driver’s license.
 Strong writers are encouraged to apply.

 VIDEO PRODUCTION: Shoots, edits and produces video spots of performances, rehearsals, cast parties, community events and education programs for use on the website, in presentations and for local TV stations; including CLO Summer Camp performances for DVD purposes.
 Self-directed position - advanced proficiency in video editing & Adobe Premiere required.
 Must submit a demo reel or link to a demo reel at time of application.